venkyg88/wdpr-validators-android/README.md

 ##isNumber(String number)

-Predicate method to determine whether input value is a Number or not.
-Examples of Valid numbers are 12, -12, +12, 0, 12.12, 7.6E+7
+Predicate method to determine whether input value is a Number(that is Byte, Short, Integer, Long, Float, and Double) and also supports if the Number is passed in the form of string.
+Examples of Valid numbers are 12, -12, +12, 0, 12.12, 7.6E+7.

 **Params**
 - number `String`